Badessa, Oromia

 Badessa is a town and separate Aanaa in eastern Ethiopia.
 Located in the West Hararghe Zone of the Oromia Region, at the base of a spur of the Chercher Mountains 40 km south of the Addis Ababa - Djibouti Railway and 65 km east of Awash, this town has a latitude and longitude of 8°54′N 40°47′E with an elevation of 1761 m above sea level.

-According to the local administration, the total population has reached 114 ,000 in 2022.
+According to the local administration, the total population was 114,000 in 2022.

 The 2007 national census reported a total population for this town of 18,187, of whom 9,592 were men and 8,595 were women.
-The majority of the inhabitants said they were Muslim, with 64.49% of the population reporting they observed this belief, while 33.08% of the population practised Ethiopian Orthodox Christianity and 2.07% of the population were Protestant.
+The majority of the inhabitants (64.49%) said they were Muslim, while 33.08% of the population practised Ethiopian Orthodox Christianity and 2.07% were Protestant.

 The 1994 national census reported this town had a total population of 10,813 of whom 5,459 were males and 5,354 were females.
 It is the largest settlement in Oda bultum woreda.

 A post office was in service in Badessa before the Second Italian-Abyssinian War, operating from 1923.
 Telephone service arrived no later than 1967.
 Mobile telephone service was introduced to Badessa May 2009.